greg-dryke/home_temp_mon/README.md

 * add real link to logging library

 ## Setup
 Currently running it with supervisor.
 Config is super simple.
+Just copy it to /etc/supervisor/conf.d

 Also, need to put the adafruit secret in file: `adakey.secret`